tum-esi/common-coding-conventions/README.md

 ### Write brief comments of high quality.

-Choose your words carefully.
+Comment only if necessary and choose your words carefully.
 “Comments that contradict the code are worse than no comments” [PEP8].
 Change comments when code changes.
 Comment only what the code cannot say, that is *why* you did it, maybe *what* you did, but never *how*.

 Further Don'ts:

-* Don't comment out code.
+* Don't commit commented-out code.
 Just remove.
 * Don't create headings with S E P A R A T E D letters because you cannot search for them.
 * Don't assume insider knowledge but write simple comments for anybody on the planet.
 * Don't make jokes in comments.
 Tell them in person.
+* Don't comment closing braces.
+They just indicate that your blocks are too long.